tatwan/tatwan.github.io/_posts/2017-12-30-Methods -for-Testing-Linear-Separability-in-Python.md

 #### Single Layer Perceptron

-The **perceptron** is an algorithm used for binary classification and belongs to a class of linear classfieirs.
+The **perceptron** is an algorithm used for binary classification and belongs to a class of linear classifiers.
 In binary classification, we are trying to separate data into two buckets: either you are in Buket A or Bucket B. This can be stated even simpler: either you are in Bucket A or not in Bucket A (assuming we have only two classes) and hence the name binary classification.
 $$
 f(x) =
 \begin{cases} \displaystyle